pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

 If you are trying to load RSA private keys yourself you may find that not all parameters required by ``RSAPrivateNumbers`` are available.
 In particular the `Chinese Remainder Theorem`_ (CRT) values ``dmp1``, ``dmq1``, ``iqmp`` may be missing or present in a different form.
-For example `OpenPGP`_ does not include the ``iqmp``, ``dmp1`` or ``dmq1`` parameters.
+For example, `OpenPGP`_ does not include the ``iqmp``, ``dmp1`` or ``dmq1`` parameters.

 The following functions are provided for users who want to work with keys like